 Drink this every day to lower your risk of heart disease and stroke

-We all want to live longer, healthier lives, in which we are active and capable of caring for ourselves until the very last moment.
+Everyone wants to live longer, healthier lives, where we’re active and capable of caring for ourselves until the very last moment.

-Yet, all too many of us end up very differently from that scenario, in large part due to the heart and blood vessel diseases that run rampant in our country.
+But too many of us end up in a very different scenario, thanks, in large part, to the heart and blood vessel diseases that run rampant in our country.

 According to research from the European Journal of Preventive Cardiology, there’s a simple way to lower your risk of heart disease and stroke and increase not only your life expectancy but the quality of your health in those years — all with one drink.